 - (a) See Note 3 to the consolidated financial statements for portfolio composition by geographic location. - (b) Equity ownership may be held in shares or units of companies related to the portfolio companies. - (c) All debt investments are income producing, unless otherwise indicated.
-Equity investments are non-income producing unless otherwise noted. - (d) Rate includes the cash interest or dividend rate and paid-in-kind interest or dividend rate, if any, as of March 31, 2016.
+Equity investments are non-income producing unless otherwise noted. - (d) Rate includes the cash interest or dividend rate and paid-in-kind interest or dividend rate, if any, as of September 30, 2016.
 Generally, payment-in-kind interest can be paid-in-kind or all in cash. - (e) The investment bears interest at a variable rate that is determined by reference to one-month LIBOR, which is reset monthly.
 The interest rate is set as one-month LIBOR + 11.5% and is subject to a 12.5% interest rate floor.
-The Company has provided the interest rate in effect as of March 31, 2016. - (f) Income producing.
-Maturity date, if any, represents mandatory redemption date. - (g) Investment is held by a wholly-owned subsidiary of the Company. - (h) The entire commitment was unfunded at March 31, 2016.
+The Company has provided the interest rate in effect as of September 30, 2016. - (f) Income producing.
+Maturity date, if any, represents mandatory redemption date. - (g) Investment is held by a wholly-owned subsidiary of the Company. - (h) The entire commitment was unfunded at September 30, 2016.
 As such, no interest is being earned on this investment. - (i) Investment pledged as collateral for the Credit Facility and, as a result, is not directly available to the creditors of the Company to satisfy any obligations of the Company other than the Company's obligations under the Credit Facility (see Note 6 to the consolidated financial statements). - (j) The portion of the investment not held by the Funds is pledged as collateral for the Credit Facility and, as a result, is not directly available to the creditors of the Company to satisfy any obligations of the Company other than the Company's obligations under the Credit Facility (see Note 6 to the consolidated financial statements). - (k) As defined in the 1940 Act, the Company is deemed to be an "Affiliated Person" of this portfolio company because it owns 5% or more of the portfolio company's outstanding voting securities or it has the power to exercise control over the management or policies of such portfolio company.

-Transactions in which the issuer was an Affiliated Person are detailed in Note 3 to the consolidated financial statements. - (l) As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" of and "Control" this portfolio company because it owns 25% or more of the portfolio company's outstanding voting securities or it has the power to exercise control over the management or policies of such portfolio company.
-Transactions in which the issuer was both an Affiliated Person and a portfolio company that the Company is deemed to Control are detailed in Note 3 to the consolidated financial statements. - (m) Investment was on non-accrual status as of March 31, 2016, meaning the Company has ceased recognizing interest income on the investment. - (n) Investment in portfolio company that has sold its operations and is in the process of winding down.
+Transactions in which the issuer was an Affiliated Person are detailed in Note 3 to the consolidated financial statements. - (l) Investment was on non-accrual status as of September 30, 2016, meaning the Company has ceased recognizing interest income on the investment. - (m) Investment in portfolio company that has sold its operations and is in the process of winding down.